JFK Blown Away, Why Was Nixon There That Day?

 Sixty years to the day that John F. Kennedy was assassinated in Dallas, the events of that traumatic moment continue to capture the imaginations of generations of people around the world— many of whom only knew JFK as the guy on the half dollar, the airport’s namesake, Ted Kennedy’s brother, or more recently, JFK Jr’s dad.

 His rival, Richard Nixon, also happened to be in Dallas that day — an event that has led to countless conspiracy theories.
 Perhaps the most famous representation of these theories was a memorable scene in Oliver Stone’s Nixon (1995), in which the former GOP standard bearer travels to Dallas, ostensibly on law firm business, but makes a detour to meet with a shadowy cabal led by a J.R.
-Ewing expy who also happens to be portrayed by Larry Hagman.
+Ewing expy played by Larry Hagman in a glorious bit of stunt casting.

 There’s no evidence that Nixon being in Dallas at that time was anything other than a coincidence.
 Nevertheless, in addition to mourning his former friend-turned-rival, Nixon was concerned with how he would be viewed following Kennedy’s assassination.
 His biggest client was also concerned…